MutHase/Getting-Cleaning-Data-Course-Project/README.md

 Getting and Cleaning Data Course Project  / 26th April 2015

 The purpose of this project is collect data, clean these data and create tidy data set.

-Here are the raw data for this project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Here are the link of raw data for this project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip